 - LAPD detective Harry Bosch investigates cold cases in several of his novels, and in the later novels of the series leads a unit specializing in "open-unsolved" cases.
+He manages to mix this with It's Personal in The Last Coyote when he investigates the murder of his own mother, strangled and left in a dumpster when Harry was ten.

 - Leif G.W.
 Persson's Backstrom crime novels: The last novel in the series, The Dying Detective (Den döende Detektiven), sees very senior copper, Lars-Martin Johansson, recuperating after a stroke, reviewing a cold case which was bungled a quarter-century before by Bäckström.
 As his last piece of active police work, Johansson undoes the damage caused by Bäckström and solves an especially horrible murder.
 But the effects of his illness are too much and he relapses and dies.